stylewarning/computable-reals/README.md

 APPROX-R x:creal k:int>=0
-                       function    returns approximation of x to k digits MAKE-REAL function     function    creates object of type CREAL RAW-APPROX-R x:creal   function    returns 3 values a,n,s with: if a = 0: |x| <= 2^(-n), s = 0 and n >= *CREAL-TOLERANCE*
+                       function    returns approximation of x to k digits MAKE-REAL function     function    creates object of type CREAL RATIONAL-APPROX-R x:creal k:int>0
+                       function    returns a rational approximation that
+                                    differs by less than 2^(-k).
+RAW-APPROX-R x:creal   function    returns 3 values a,n,s with:
+                                   if a = 0: |x| <= 2^(-n), s = 0
+                                       and n >= *CREAL-TOLERANCE*